reallyinsane/mathan-latex-maven-plugin/README.md

 Samples / Integration tests
 ---------------------------
 The following integration tests are samples how to use mathan-latex-maven-plugin also.
-On [Travis](https://travis-ci.org/reallyinsane/mathan-latex-maven-plugin) all integration tests are executed successfully.
+All integration test are executed on [Travis](https://travis-ci.org/reallyinsane/mathan-latex-maven-plugin) - successfully.

 Project|Description
 -------|-----------